ElifKarakutukDinc/e-commerce_tv_spot_attribution_analysis/README.md

 ## Exploratory Data Analysis (EDA)

 In this notebook I want to take a detailed look into the data sets, each column's distributions, relationships between data sets and so on.
 You can start to read my home assignment from this step.
 Click [here](https://github.com/ElifKarakutukDinc/aboutyou-home-assignment/blob/main/EDA.ipynb) to go to EDA.ipynb

 ## Data Cleaning and TV Probability Calculation
 In this notebook I want to clean the data sets, create new columns to analyse tv spot interactions and calculate TV probabilities.
 This step is the second step of my home assignment.
 Click [here](https://github.com/ElifKarakutukDinc/aboutyou-home-assignment/blob/main/TV_Probability.ipynb) to go to TV_Probability.ipynb

 ## Util

-You can find the functions that were used in notebooks by me.
+You can find the helper functions that were used in Jupyter Notebooks.
 Click [here](https://github.com/ElifKarakutukDinc/aboutyou-home-assignment/blob/main/util.py) to go to util.py

-## ETL Pipeline and ER Diagram

-Click [here](https://github.com/ElifKarakutukDinc/aboutyou-home-assignment/blob/main/ETL_Pipeline_and_ER_Diagram.ipynb) to go to ETL_Pipeline_and_ER_Diagram.ipynb